Vondre1/vuz/README.md

-This is just for my univesity
+This is just for my univesity tasks